gatsbywpthemes/gatsby-wp-themes/examples/starter-ginger-kitchen/README.md

 ### Activating Mapbox support <a name="activate-mapbox"></a>

 In order to activate Mapbox you will have to override one of the theme's component.
 Go to your project folder.
-It contains a `gatsby-theme-wp-ginger` directory, create a `utils` folder in it and paste the `ParsedContent.js` file from the theme `packages/gatsby-theme-wp-ginger/src/utils/ParsedContent.js`
+It contains a `gatsby-theme-wp-ginger-pro` directory, create a `utils` folder in it and paste the `ParsedContent.js` file from the theme `packages/gatsby-theme-wp-ginger-pro/src/utils/ParsedContent.js`

 Make sure to uncomment the lines: